jpgtzg/KepServerLogger/README.md

 - The `KepServerLogger` channel in KepServer uses the **Simulator** driver.
 This allows defining UA nodes without a physical device.
 - KepServer tag names do not allow dots.
 Dots in service names are replaced with underscores (e.g. `KEPServerEX 6.18 Runtime` → `KEPServerEX 6_18 Runtime`).
 - `TagList.csv` uses the separator configured in `.env` (`csv_tag_separator`).
 Verify this matches the file's actual delimiter before deploying.
-- Adding a new process tag source (a new KepServer channel or Advanced Tag group): add rows to `TagList.csv` with a new `Type` value, add a matching `PrefixConfig` entry to `settings.json` under `metrics_config`, and add the corresponding `MetricType` enum value to `lib/config.py`.
-The ingestor's main loop and database write path require no changes — both PLC and Link tags flow through the same `tags` table.
+- Adding a new process tag source (a new KepServer channel or Advanced Tag group): add rows to `TagList.csv` with a new `Type` value, and add a matching entry to `tag_channels` in `settings.json`.
+No code changes required — the ingestor discovers channels dynamically at startup and all tag channels flow through the same `tags` table.